Geothermal Energy Potential Of Turkey And Research Studies

-Turkey is located on an active tectonic zone as geological and geographical location, and for this reason our country is rich in terms of geothermal energy resources.
+Geothermal energy is clean, cheap and environmentally friendly, which is our domestic energy source.
+Turkey is located on an active tectonic zone as geological and geographical location and for this reason our country is rich in terms of geothermal energy resources.
 Our country have approximately 1.000 geothermal springs that located all over the country that have various of temperatures.

-The installed capacity of geothermal energy as of year 2016 was 12,8 GWe (with refer to IGA).
-Top five countries in this area are the USA, Philippines, Indonesia, Mexico and New Zealand.
-Total direct use of geothermal energy in the World with same reference is 70.329 MWt as of year 2015.
-Top 5 countries in direct usage applications are China, USA, Sweden, Turkey and Iceland.
+The installed capacity of geothermal energy as of year 2018 was 14.369 GWe.
+Top five countries in this area are the USA, Philippines, Indonesia, Turkey and New Zealand.
+Total direct use of geothermal energy in the world with same reference is higher than 70.000 MWt as of year 2018.
+Top 5 countries in direct usage applications are USA, China, Sweden, Belarus and Norway.

-In 2005, with the support of our ministry, the development of existing geothermal resources initiated and began to search for new potential areas.
-Due for this mobilization, our usable geothermal heat capacity increased with total 223.000 meter drillings and additional 1.900 MWt heat energy increase was provided.
-Also, discovered geothermal fields reached to 234 fields.
-As a result of total of 613 drillings with total of 383.000 meters of depth carried out to this day, 5.000 MWt of heat energy was obtained including natural outflows.
+In order to develop existing resources and to search for new resources/fields, drillings reached from 2.000 meters to 28.000 meters.
+Since 2005, with the support of our Ministry, the development of existing geothermal resources initiated and began to search for new potential areas.
+As the end of 2004, the available heat capacity of 3.100 MWt increased to 5.000 MWt by an additional 1.900 MWt heat energy.
+173 discovered geothermal fields reached to 239 fields which 10 of them are suitable for electricity production.
+So far, total of 632 drillings with total of 410.000 meters of depth and approximately 5.000 MWt of heat energy (including natural springs) obtained from these wells.

-Enacted legislation as well as search investments have paved the way of investors.
-Thus, search, development and investment activities of geothermal projects have accelerated.
-With this development, the country's total geothermal heat capacity (visible amount of heat) reached to 15.500 MWt.
+In 2008, in conjunction with the Geothermal Resources and Natural Mineralized Waters Law, private sector began to introduce development and investment of geothermal projects also.
+In conjunction with this development, the country's total geothermal heat capacity (visible amount of heat) reached to 35.500 MWt.

 The details presented here have been prepared with the aim of informing the users of the website of our Ministry, and do not possess the characteristics of official binding documents.